-The named e-safety co-ordinator in our school from May 2015 is Andrew Beane.
+The named e-safety co-ordinator in our school from January 2022 is Becky Drew.
+The co-ordinator undertakes yearly E-safety training on the SSS Safeguarding Online Training Suite.

 All members of the school community have been made aware of who holds this post.
-It is the role of the e-safety coordinator to keep abreast of current issues and guidance through organisations such as Stockton LEA, Northern Grid for Learning, DfE, CEOP (Child Exploitation and Online Protection), and Child Net.
-The e-safety co-ordinator ensures the Head teacher, Senior Management and Governors are updated as necessary.
+It is the role of the esafety co-ordinator to keep abreast of current issues and guidance through organisations such as Stockton LEA, Northern Grid for Learning, DfE, CEOP (Child Exploitation and Online Protection), and Child Net.
+The esafety co-ordinator ensures the Head teacher, Senior Management and Governors are updated as necessary.
 All teachers are responsible for promoting and supporting safe behaviours in their classrooms and follow school e-safety procedures.